kubeflow/website/content/en/docs/gke/deploy/management-setup.md

 The easiest way to do this is to grant the Google Cloud service account owner permissions on one or more projects.

-1. Set the managed project
+1. Set the managed project:

    ```bash
    kpt cfg set ./instance managed-project "${MANAGED_PROJECT}"
    ```

-1. Update the policy
+1. Update the policy:

    ```bash
    gcloud beta anthos apply -f ./instance/managed-project/iam.yaml